 both here on the interwebs and in real on – de – beach life.

-I love meeting you all whenever I get the opportunity, so if you’re ever in my area,
+I would love to meet you all whenever I get the opportunity, so if you’re ever in Cayman,

 In the meantime, link up with me on Instagram @womanonarock – let’s drool over each other’s tropical snaps.

 Until we meet again – rock on!

 But enough about us!
 Tell us about yourself:

 who vacations on rocks.

 I just moved to a rock.